= 1 a

 Get underlying CellProcessor object

-c = %cell_processor
+= %cell_processor c

-If we already called the magic function, we can get access to the call history as follows:
+, we can get access to the call history as follows:

 c.call_history